-To calculate ETD, we need to consider everything that goes into estimated time of arrival + service time, i.e. an estimate of how long it takes the driver to complete a delivery.
+To calculate ETD, we need to consider everything that goes into the estimated time of arrival + service time, i.e. an estimate of how long it takes the driver to complete a delivery.

-Depending on how you look at it, both fixed and dynamic ETAs have their benefits.
+Depending on how you look at it, both fixed and dynamic order ETAs have their benefits.
 Let's look at how this works.

 Sometimes, knowing the approximate of when the driver is expected to arrive is enough.
 Here's why.

 Here's an example: you have a route optimized for every stop in the driver's trip.
 At the optimization stage, ETA is calculated for each address.
-Your delivery company sends advance notifications to customers saying that the order will arrive on a certain date within a specified time window.
+Your delivery company sends shipping notifications to customers saying that the order will arrive on a certain date within a specified time window.

-Estimated time of arrival is shared with the customers as soon as the journey has been laid out.
+The estimated time of arrival is shared with the customers as soon as the journey has been laid out.
 It's fixed because so many things can change.
-For example, the route can be altered by the dispatcher, order sequence can be rearranged, or a new address may be added.
+For example, the route can be altered by the dispatcher, the order sequence can be rearranged, or a new address may be added.

 When estimated time of arrival (ETA) remains unchanged, the driver's journey, i.e. the distance they travel, the speed they go with, the actual time of arrival at the destination, etc., can all be valuable insights for fleet managers.

-For example, the vehicle may not be performing up to the speed indicated for it in the settings because of traffic, speed limitations, or poor navigation.
+For example, the vehicle may not be performing up to the speed indicated for it in the settings because of traffic, speed limitations, or idling.

 Because of the cargo and any transportation issues related to it, drivers may need to spend more time at each destination.